quagliero/matryosass/README.md

 Derived from 'Matryoshka' (commonly referred to as a Russian nesting doll), Matryosass Grid is a micro Sass library that gives you a fractional, nestable, responsive, <em>n-</em>col grid.

-You tell Matryosass how many columns you want, how big of a gutter, and what breakpoints - if any - you need.
+You tell Matryosass how many fractional widths you want, how big of a gutter, and what breakpoints - if any - you need.

-Basic 12 col with 24px margin?
-Small and simple 8 col?
-16-col behemoth with 6 breakpoints?
-No probs.

 ## Demo